-Pallas waited on the church steps. there were no houses that she could see and no one was in the street.
-The soles of her feet burned.
-As the sun dipped, the air turned cold.
+Pallas waited on the church steps.
+There were no houses that she could see and no one was in the street.
+As the sun dipped, the air turned chilly.
+Only the soles of her feet, raw and burning, distracted her from the cold overtaking her marrow.
 Finally she heard an engine and looked up to see the Indian woman again-but alone this time driving the same truck.
-"Get in," she said, and drove Pallas to the Demby County Clinic.
+"Get in," she said, and drove Pallas several blocks to a low corrugated aluminum building.
 "Go in there," she said.
-"I don't know if you was bothered or not.
+"It's a clinic.
+I don't know if you was bothered or not.
 You look like it to me.
-Like a raped girl.
+Like a bothered girl.
 But don't tell them in there.
 I don't know if it's true but don't mention it, you hear?
 Better not to.
 Just say you was beat up or throwed out or something."
 She smiled then, though her eyes were very grave.
-"Your hair's full of kelp."
+"Your hair's algae full of kelp."
 She took off her hat and placed in on Pallas' head.
-"Go on," she said. she.
-Two very old women with headscarves, a feverish baby in the arms of its sleeping mother.
-The receptionist looked at her with a much desome great deal of curiosity, but didn't say anything.
+"Go on," she said.
+Pallas sat in the reception room along with patients as silent as she.
+Two elderly women with headscarves, a feverish baby in the arms of its sleeping mother.
+The receptionist looked at her with unwholesome curiosity, but didn't say anything.
 It was threatening to get dark when two men came in, one with a partly severed hand.
-Only one of the women was left to be attended to, but the man seeping blood into a towel took precedence.
-Pallas ran as quickly as she could out of the entrance and around to the side of the building where she lost to onion and baloney.
+Pallas and the sleeping mother were yet to be attended to, but the man seeping blood into a towel took precedence.
+As the receptionist led him away Pallas ran out of the entrance and around to the side of the building where she lost every bit of the onion and baloney.
 Retching violently she heard, before she saw, two women approach.
 Both wore shower caps and green uniforms.
 "Look at that," one said.